Setting up a trust so assets only go to children, grandchildren and direct bloodline descendants

 The term ‘entity’ in this definition, also includes natural persons, companies, trusts, associations, groups and entities.

 Most law firms have a similar wide definition.
-You can see, for free, the full Legal Consolidated Family Trust deed and a free training course on this page.
+You can view the full Legal Consolidated Family Trust deed for free, along with a free training course.

 An example of a Family Trust with Beneficiaries restricted to your decedents – down-the-line Inheritance Trusts